-6.4 Application of the Groundwater and Soil-to-Groundwater Screening Values at Facilities Potentially Impacted by Petroleum Hydrocarbon Releases

-- Individual Petroleum-Related Contaminants.
+- 6.4 Application of the Groundwater and SL-SSLs at Facilities Potentially Impacted by Petroleum Hydrocarbon Releases - Individual Petroleum-Related Contaminants.
 The individual petroleum-related contaminants associated with the release of a TPH Mixture should be identified and quantified as individual constituents using appropriate analytical methods.
-Note that acenaphthylene, benzo[j]fluorene, benzo[ghi]perylene, dibenz[ah]acridine, dibenz[aj]acridine, dibenzo[cg]carbazole, dibenz[ae] pyrene, dibenzo[ah]pyrene, dibenzo[ai]pyrene, 3-methylchloanthrene, and phenanthrene are included as analytes for some US EPA methods.
-However, it is not required that these constituents be evaluated as indicator chemicals as they are evaluated as components of the aromatic TPH fractions.
-For initial screening, the maximum concentration for each indicator chemical from the data set should be compared to the appropriate screening level. - Hydrocarbon Fractions (or Hydrocarbon Mixtures).
+Note that

+- Hydrocarbon Fractions (or Hydrocarbon Mixtures).
 The TPH hydrocarbon fractions should be identified and quantified using an analytical method that has been proposed, reviewed, and approved by NMED in a project work plan.
 Based on the results, the weight percents (or mass fraction) of the TPH hydrocarbon fractions in the TPH Mixture should be determined and the screening values for the TPH Mixture most representative of the actual released mixture used to evaluate the potential for impacts to human health.
 The weight percent for each hydrocarbon fraction of the TPH Mixture should be determined by dividing the concentration of each fraction by the total concentration of the TPH Mixture. - Select and analyze the sample with the highest TPH Mixture concentration from the source area(s) to compare to the identified screening level(s).
 The sample with the highest TPH concentration is needed to allow adequate quality assurance recovery results.
-The maximum TPH Mixture groundwater concentration should be compared to the groundwater screening level for TPH Mixtures while the maximum soil concentration should be compared to the SSLTPH values for the mixture.
+The maximum TPH Mixture groundwater concentration should be compared to the groundwater screening level for TPH Mixtures while the maximum soil concentration should be compared to the SL-SSL{TPH} values for the mixture.